Mohamed-Abusaif/cronjob-email-automation/README.md

 - Ensures timely communication without manual reminders.
 - Scalable to accommodate additional recipients or different schedules.

-## Next Steps

-1. Install necessary dependencies using npm.
-2. Configure the email server and credentials.
-3. Write the logic for generating and sending weekly updates.
-4. Set up the cron job with `node-cron` to schedule the task.

 ## Additional Resources

 - [Node.js Documentation](https://nodejs.org/en/docs/)